vjovanov/actormig/actor-migration.md

 1. `getState()` - actors in Akka are managed by their supervising actors and are restarted by default.
 In that scenario state of an actor is not relevant.

-2. `restart()` - standard Akka actors are restarted by default after failure.
-This can not be paired on the Scala side.
+2. `restart()` - explicitly restarts a Scala actor.
+There is no corresponding functionality in Akka.

 All other `Actor` methods need to be translated to two methods that exist on the ActorRef.
 The translation is achieved by the rules described below.
 Note that all the rules require the following imports: